How to Copy a Formula in Excel

 Copy the Exact Formulas Using Excel’s Find and Replace

-If you want to copy a range of Excel formulas without changing their cell references, then you can use the Excel Find and Replace feature in the following way.
+If you want to copy a range of Exact formulas, you can also use Excel’s Find and Replace tool to do so.

 Ctrl + H to open the Find & Replace dialog box.

 In the Find and Replace dialog box, enter the equal sign (=) in the ‘Find what’ field.
-In the ‘Replace with’ field, enter some symbol or character that is not used in any of your formulas, like #, or \, etc. Then, click the ‘Replace All’ button.
+In the ‘Replace with’ field, enter a symbol or character that is not already part of your formulas, like #, or , etc. Then, click the ‘Replace All’ button.

 You’ll get a prompt message box saying ‘We made 6 replacements’ (because we selected 6 cells with formulas).
 Then click ‘OK’ and ‘Close’ to close both dialogs.
 Doing this replaces all equal to (=) signs with hash (#) signs, and turns formulas into text strings.
 Now the cell references of the formulas won’t be changed when copied.